awsdocs/amazon-sqs-developer-guide/doc_source/sqs-throughput-horizontal-scaling-and-batching.md

 # Increasing throughput using horizontal scaling and action batching<a name="sqs-throughput-horizontal-scaling-and-batching"></a>

 Amazon SQS queues can deliver very high throughput\.
-Standard queues support a nearly unlimited number of API calls per second, per API action \(`SendMessage`, `ReceiveMessage`, or `DeleteMessage`\)\.
-If you use [batching](sqs-batch-api-actions.md), FIFO queues support up to 3,000 transactions per second, per API method \(`SendMessageBatch`, `ReceiveMessage`, or `DeleteMessageBatch`\)\.
-The 3000 transactions represent 300 API calls, each with a batch of 10 messages\.
-To request a quota increase, [submit a support request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sqs)\.
-Without batching, FIFO queues support up to 300 API calls per second, per API method \(`SendMessage`, `ReceiveMessage`, or `DeleteMessage`\)\.
+For information on throughput quotas, see [Quotas related to messages](quotas-messages.md)\.

 To achieve high throughput, you must scale message producers and consumers horizontally \(add more producers and consumers\)\.